carageaanda/Cloud_Computing_lab/README.md

 Description:

-The project adopts a microservices architecture, leveraging Docker for containerization and Thymeleaf for the front-end.
+The project adopts a microservices architecture, leveraging Docker for containerization, Thymeleaf for the front-end, and Spring for the backend.
 Each microservice is designed to operate independently, and the overall application is orchestrated through a set of interconnected services.

 Key Components: